teddytaod/Mac-os-hackintosh-dell-7280/README.md

 ## unlock CFG lock and DVMT are necessary if you use this EFI.Also need to modify Bios settings
 ### how to do ?
 ### Bios settings
-#### Enable :
+Enable :
-SATA Operation : AHCI.
-Fastboot : Minimal.
-Integrated NIC : Enable.
+1. SATA Operation : AHCI.
+2. Fastboot : Minimal.
+3. Integrated NIC : Enable.
 #### Disable :
-Secure Boot.
-Absolute.
-Intel SGX.
-Wake on AC.
-Wake on Dell USB-C Dock.
-Enable UEFI Network Stack.
+1. Secure Boot.
+2.Absolute.
+3. Intel SGX.
+4. Wake on AC.
+5. Wake on Dell USB-C Dock.
+6.Enable UEFI Network Stack.
+7.VT-d.

 ### unlock CFG lock and DVMT
 #### For set CFG LOCK Disabled